uva-cs3140-25su/uva-cs3140-25su.github.io/syllabus.md

 ## Attendance

-* No attendance will be taken during the live lectures sessions on Tuesdays and Thursdays.
+* In person attendance at lecture sections on Tuesdays and Thursdays is required; however, attendance will not be taken.

-* In person attendance is required for exams unless you have made other arrangements
+* In person attendance is required for exams

-* Students are encouraged to attend the section they registered for.
-However, you may attend the other section's lecture occasionally as needed.
+* Students are encouraged to attend their registered lecture section; however, you may attend the other section's lecture occasionally as needed.
+Exams must be taken during the registered section.
+(Students will not have access to the exam outside of their section.)

 ## Lecture Recordings

 * Live Lectures will **not** be recorded.
 Recordings are not an alternative to attending class, and this class is not meant to be taken remotely.
-* Course content will generally be recorded as short videos and made available through Panopto in Canvas.
+* Supplementary course content may be recorded as short videos and made available through Panopto in Canvas.

 ## This Syllabus